AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Timber Hearth.md

 Aliases:
 -
 ---
+- Starting planet.
+- When you "restart" you respawn here.
-- Starting Planet of the Game
+- Home of the Outer Wild Ventures and the people who work on it.